 Places for Rehabilitation Care

-Rehabilitation can occur in many places, such as inpatient rehabilitation facilities or nursing homes or through home-based care.
+Physical Rehabilitation can occur in many places, such as inpatient rehabilitation facilities or nursing homes or through home-based care.
 One patient may complete rehabilitation in one place, while another may begin receiving care in an inpatient facility and later transition to receiving health care at home.
-Your doctor will make recommendations based on medical need and your ability to participate in rehabilitation therapy.
-Other considerations, such as the ability to travel to and from outpatient rehabilitation centers, may be taken into account.
+Your doctor will make recommendations based on medical need and your ability to participate in physical rehabilitation therapy.
+Other considerations, such as the ability to travel to and from outpatient rehabilitation centers for physical, occupational, and/or speech therapies, may be taken into account.

 ARN’s Making the Right Decision brochure provides an overview of various rehabilitation settings, the care offered, and other factors considered when a decision about rehabilitation care is made.